 The run was through St Clair Vineyard so mostly grass and some loose gravel in parts.
 Happily, my legs both felt good just maybe a little tight but I managed to complete the 10K in 48 minutes which considering I had been off for nearly two months felt great!

-I felt truly elated to have been able to take part and run through a stunning course in such a stunning land!
+I felt truly elated to have been able to take part and run strongly through such a picturesque course.
 I felt euphoric!
-My time in New Zealand had gone by in the most spectacular flash and all too soon.(just hours after the race) I was on a plane to Sydney to run in the half marathon a week later!
-I haven’t finished with you yet though NZ There is so much more to do here!
+My time in New Zealand had gone by in the most spectacular flash and all too soon, just hours after the race, I was on a plane to Sydney to run a half marathon a week later!
+I haven’t finished with you yet though NZ.
+There is so much more to do here!

-A heartfelt thank you for Air New Zealand for making the trip of a lifetime possible.
+I want to say a heartfelt thank you to Air New Zealand for making the trip of a lifetime possible.
 Who’s running The Hawkes Bay Marathon next year?!